aliftype/quran-data/README.md

 best Unicode practices as possible (no more font specific hacks, no repurposing of totally unrelated code points and so one), plus some tools to convert it into other document formats.

+Some of the symbols used in this text were introduced in Unicode 6.1, so old applications or applications that haven’t been updated to Unicode 6.1 or newer might have issues displaying this text.

 **The text have not been formally reviewd, yet, so it may contain some errors.
 If you find any please, please report it.**